About Host Alaska

 Join Host Alaska's Statewide Steering Committee

-The Steering Committee is the operational backbone of Host Alaska — up to 40 members across Alaska, organized into five Regional Councils.
+The Steering Committee is Host Alaska's volunteer leadership network — operators from communities across Alaska.
 We are actively recruiting members in every region.
-If you operate a short-term rental or small inn anywhere in Alaska, we want to hear from you.
+If you operate a short-term rental or small inn anywhere in the state, we'd like to hear from you.

 Express Interest in Serving